 Top Recommended Orchids for Shade

-Growing orchids is mainly knowing how to properly imitate the orchids natural habitats and providing them in your house.
+Growing orchids is mainly knowing how to properly imitate the orchid's natural habitats and recreating that environment in your house.
 A few orchids aren’t accustomed to a lot of light at all, and prefer low light conditions.
 If you are interested in growing orchids indoors, then you might want to consider low light orchids.

 Image credit: "File:Miltoniopsis Hajime Ono 2zz.jpg"

 by Photo by David J. Stang is licensed under CC BY-SA 4.0